Introduction to Stratospheric Aerosol Injection

 Frequently Asked Questions

-Stratospheric aerosol injection (SAI) is a geoengineering method that involves releasing particles into the Earth’s atmosphere to reflect sunlight and imitate the cooling effect of volcanic eruptions.
-This has the potential to decrease global temperatures and help combat climate change.
+Stratospheric Aerosol Injection (SAI) is a type of geoengineering that involves dispersing particles into the atmosphere to reflect sunlight and cool the planet.
+It is being considered as a potential solution to mitigate climate change.

-What are the concerns regarding stratospheric aerosol injection?
+What are the main concerns regarding SAI and its potential side effects?

-What is the National Academy of Sciences’ stance on SAI research?
+What is the role of international collaboration and inclusivity in SAI research?